lmullen/lincolnmullen.com/content/courses/christianity.2019/index.md

 - MacCulloch, pp. 381--89.
 - Four accounts of the First Crusade.
-- **Short writing assignment 4:** What are the most striking differences you see in these four accounts?
+- **Short writing assignment 4:** What are the most striking differences you see in these four accounts of the First Crusade?
 Despite these differences, what similarities can you find?
 Write two double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Wednesday, March 6: Medieval Christianity